-Having a seizure does not necessarily mean a child has epilepsy and sometimes these seizures can be one-offs.
-Epilepsy can start at any age, but it is more prevalent amongst children and the elderly.
+Having a seizure does not necessarily mean a person has epilepsy and sometimes these seizures can be one-offs.
+Epilepsy can start at any age, but it is more prevalent among children and the elderly.

 GlobMed continues to work hard to find the very best in neuro-paediatrics ensuring you and your child get access to the highest quality care.
 We have specialists that can help in initial diagnosis, continued treatment or novel treatments in uncontrolled epilepsy.

 We can arrange consultations to discuss the effect epilepsy has on you or your child’s life and the impact a diagnosis can have, helping you manage each day.
 In addition, our network has access to state-of-the-art MRI and CT scanners and world-class testing labs encompassing pathology and genetic labs.

 What Are The Different Types Of Epilepsy?

 Each person’s experience with epilepsy is unique, and not all cases fit neatly into the predetermined categories.